 Agencies with largest relative increases in President Biden's FY 2022 discretionary request

-Note: all proposed funding is discretionary only.
+Note: these figures reflect discretionary funding only.
 FY 2021 figures do not include supplemental funding for COVID-19 relief.

 (16 percent increase over FY 2021)